between books and cigarettes || JJK

 “Still at the library, Kook.
 Group project is running late.
 Don't wait up.”
 “Got a big seminar tomorrow, going to sleep early.
 See you.”
 “Too much reading to do today, sorry.
 Have lunch without me.”

-Cold, polite, distant sentences.
-For a week, you have been a ghost.
+Cold, polite, distant messages.
+For a week, you have been nothing but a ghost.
 He has shown up at your faculty building, stood outside your lecture halls, called your phone until his battery died, only to be met with a brick wall of vague excuses.

 Jungkook lets out a ragged, shallow breath, his chest tightening until it feels like his ribs are going to crack.
-A terrifying, clawing panic has been living in his throat for seven days.
 He doesn't understand.
-He has spent every second of the last week replaying every moment of the last year and a half in his head, going over what he did wrong.
+He has spent every second of the last week replaying every moment of the last year and a half in his head, going over his actions.
 Did he push too hard during that last kiss?
 Did he make you feel uncomfortable?
 Did he say something to you that he can't remember?
 Did someone else say something?
 Did someone hurt you?
 Are you bored with him?
 Do you not love him anymore?

 The thoughts are torture.
-To Jungkook, you aren't just a girlfriend; you're his anchor.
-The quiet, beautiful sanctuary he runs to when the pressure of being "perfect" for the rest of the world threatens to crush him.
-You are the only person who looks at him and sees Jungkook, not the golden boy.
-And now you are drifting away, pulling up the anchor, leaving him to drown in a stormy, empty ocean.
+To Jungkook, you aren't just a girlfriend; you're his light.
+The quiet sanctuary he runs to when the pressure of being 'perfect' for the rest of the world threatens to crush him.
+You are the only person who looks at him and sees Jungkook.
+And now you are drifting away, pulling up the anchor, leaving him to drown.

-"I can't do this anymore," he whispers to the empty room, his voice cracking, thick with an unshed, agonising grief.
+"I can't do this anymore," he whispers to the empty room, his voice cracking.

-The heavy door of your dorm room doesn't just rattle; it shakes on its hinges under the force of the sudden, aggressive pounding.
+The heavy door of your dorm room doesn't just rattle; it shakes on its hinges under the force of aggressive pounding.

 You bolt upright on your small bed, your heart leaping into your throat.
-You are wrapped in a faded blanket, your eyes heavy and dilated from the joint you finished just twenty minutes ago, the room still faintly smelling of a heavy, herbal sweetness you tried to clear by cracking the window.
+You are wrapped in a faded blanket, your eyes heavy and dilated from the joint you finished just twenty minutes ago, the room still faintly smelling of herbal sweetness you tried to clear by cracking a window.

 "Y/N!
 Open the door!"